amenzwa/amenzwa.github.io/computing/HowSlideRulesWork.md

 I subsequently emigrated to the US.
 Arrival in the US ended my association with the slide rule because, by the 1980s, American engineers were already using HP calculators and PC-based MATLAB technical computing software.
 I soon became an [HP RPN calculator](https://www.hpmuseum.org/) devotee.
 As such, I never got to use the slide rule, professionally.
 But I hung on to my student slide rules: the government-issued Aristo 0968 Studio and the privately-acquired Faber-Castell 8/10 circular slide rule.
 To this day, I remain partial to the intimate, tactile nature of the slide rule, especially its demands upon the user's brain.
 Over the next four decades, I have collected numerous slide rules.
 Many models in my collection are the ones I coveted as an engineering student in Burma, but were well beyond my reach.

+In its heyday, everyone uses the slide rule in every facet of life.
+As children, we saw it everywhere, so we were acquainted with it, even if we did not know how to use it.
+We were taught to use the slide rule's basic facilities in middle school.
+Our options were the abacus, the log books, or the slide rule.
+The choice was abundantly clear; we welcomed the opportunity to learn and to use the slide rule.
+Indeed, it was a rite of passage.
+Now, though, the world's [brightest engineering students do not know](https://youtu.be/CblhxhnSymg) what a slide rule is, let alone use it.

-My main goal in writing this article is to [preserve the knowledge](https://youtu.be/CblhxhnSymg) about, and the memory of, the slide rule: how it works and how it was used.
+My main goal in writing this article is to preserve the knowledge about, and the memory of, the slide rule: how it works and how it was used.
 The focus here is on the basic principles of operation and how the slide rule was used in engineering.
 It is important to note that this is a "how it works" explanation, and not a "how to use" manual.
 Those who are interested in the most efficient use of a slide rule may read the manuals listed in the resources section at the end of this article.
 Beyond history and reminiscence, I hope to highlight the wide-ranging utility of some of the most basic mathematical functions that are familiar to middle schoolers.

-It is impossible to discuss the slide rule without having a device in one's hand.
-For the presentations below, I chose the Keuffel & Esser (K&E) 4081-3 Log Log Duplex Decitrig engineering slide rule, shown below.
-You can [get one on eBay](https://www.ebay.com/sch/i.html?_from=R40&_trksid=p2334524.m570.l1313&_nkw=k%26e+4081-3+slide+rule&_sacat=0&LH_TitleDesc=0&_odkw=k%26e+4081-3+log+log+duplex+decitrig&_osacat=0) rather cheaply.
-You will need a slide rule to follow the discussions.
-Alternatively, you could use the [web application that simulates](https://www.sliderules.org/react/k_e_decilon.html) a more advanced model K&E 68-1100 Deci-Lon.
+It is impossible to discuss the slide rule without having the device in hand.
+For the presentations below, I chose the Keuffel & Esser (K&E) 4081-3 Log Log Duplex Decitrig.
+It was one of the most common engineering slide rules.
+Another common model was the Post 1460 Versalog.
+The Post 1460 is cheaper and, in my opinion, is a far better slide rule.
+Go on eBay and get either the [K&E 4081-3](https://www.ebay.com/sch/i.html?_from=R40&_trksid=p2334524.m570.l1313&_nkw=k%26e+4081-3+slide+rule&_sacat=0&LH_TitleDesc=0&_odkw=k%26e+4081-3+log+log+duplex+decitrig&_osacat=0) or the [Post 1460](https://www.ebay.com/sch/i.html?_from=R40&_trksid=p2380057.m570.l1313&_nkw=post+1460+versalog+slide+rule&_sacat=0); you will need a slide rule to follow the discussions below.
+Alternatively, you could use a [slide rule simulator](https://www.sliderules.org/react/hemmi_versalog_ii.html) web application.

-[4081-3 photo]
+[K&E 4081-3 & Post 1460 photo]

 # PRINCIPLES